 Applies To: Windows Server 2012 R2

-Hyper-V enables you to create a virtualized server computing environment using a technology that is part of Windows.
-This guide provides information and instructions about migrating the Hyper-V role—including virtual machines, data, and operating system settings—from the source server running Hyper-V in Windows Server 2012 to the destination server that is running the Windows Server 2012 R2 operating system.
+With Hyper-V, you can create a virtualized server computing environment by using a technology that is part of Windows.
+This guide provides information and instructions about migrating the Hyper-V role that include virtual machines, data, and operating system settings from the source server running Hyper-V in Windows Server 2012 to the destination server that is running the Windows Server 2012 R2 operating system.

-In addition to the migration options discussed in this topic, System Center 2012 R2 Virtual Machine Manager can facilitate and automate a lot of the migration process.
+In addition to the migration options that are described in this topic, Virtual Machine Manager in Microsoft System Center 2012 R2 can facilitate and automate a considerable part of the migration process.
 For more information about Virtual Machine Manager, see Virtual Machine Manager.

 This document is intended for information technology (IT) professionals who are responsible for operating and deploying Hyper-V in a managed environment.

-Migrating from Hyper-V running on Windows Server 2008 R2 to Windows Server 2012 R2.
+Migration of Hyper-V from one server that runs Windows Server 2008 R2 to another server that runs Windows Server 2012 R2.

-Migration of Hyper-V from one server running Windows Server 2012 R2 to another server running Windows Server 2012 R2.
-Instead this process is supported by Hyper-V management tools and features.
+Migration of Hyper-V from one server that runs Windows Server 2012 R2 to another server that runs Windows Server 2012 R2.
+Instead, this process is supported by Hyper-V management tools and features.
 The general process is as follows:

-Determine whether you will use export and import or live migration to move the virtual machines:
+Determine whether to use export and import or live migration to move the virtual machines:

-Live migration requires a domain environment as well as some additional configuration, but the virtual machine is running throughout the move process.
+Live migration requires a domain environment and some additional configuration, but the virtual machine is running throughout the move process.

 Add the Hyper-V role to the destination server.
 You can configure the default storage locations and live migration when you add the role.

-Move the virtual machines by exporting and importing or live migration.
-Management tools include the Windows PowerShell cmdlets Export-VM, Import-VM, and Move-VMand the Export, Import, and Move menu commands in the Hyper-V Manager Console.
+Move the virtual machines by using export and import or live migration.
+Management tools include the Windows PowerShell cmdlets Export-VM, Import-VM, and Move-VM and the Export, Import, and Move menu commands in the Hyper-V Manager console.

-This guide provides you with instructions for migrating a server that is running Hyper-V on Windows Server 2012 to a server that is running Windows Server 2012 R2.
+This guide provides you with instructions to migrate a server that is running Hyper-V in Windows Server 2012 to a server that is running Windows Server 2012 R2.
 This guide does not contain instructions for migration when the source server is running multiple roles.
-If your server is running multiple roles, we recommend that you design a custom migration procedure specific to your server environment, based on the information provided in other role migration guides.
+If your server is running multiple roles, we recommend that you design a custom migration procedure that is specific to your server environment and is based on the information in other role migration guides.
 Migration guides for additional roles are available on the Windows Server Migration Portal.

-The Hyper-V role is not dependent on any other roles.
+The Hyper-V role does not depend on any other roles.
 As a best practice, we recommend that no other roles are installed on a server running Hyper-V.

 The following migration scenarios are not supported: